Vadlamudi04/ASIC_DESIGN/README.md

 ![Screenshot from 2024-10-21 11-10-50](https://github.com/user-attachments/assets/a267721b-7a56-4396-ae22-671c7b0b62f3)

-**Note**:- The set of Primary inputs / primary outputs will remain the same between the RTL design and Synthesized netlist so same Test bench can be used
+**Note**:- The set of Primary inputs / primary outputs will remain the same between the RTL design and Synthesis so we can use the same testbench.

 ## Logic Synthesis